SeppeVanBrandt/gruvbox/README.md

 ## Tasks

 - [ ] Come up with a limited set of background and foreground shades
-- [ ] Decide if hover and active should use `fg` instead `fg0`
 - [ ] Solve selection and highlight color collision
-- [ ] Remove the border around the active UI elements navigated to using the keyboard
 - [ ] Simplify the syntax colors, possibly based on the built in Modern theme

 ## Red color